itsjesushx/TheSushiRoles/README.md

 | Flash Radius | How wide the flash radius is
 -----------------------

-## Ninja
+## Assassin
 ### **Faction: Impostors**
-The Ninja is an Impostor who has the ability to kill another player all over the map.\
+The Assassin is an Impostor who has the ability to kill another player all over the map.\
 You can mark a player with your ability and by using the ability again, you jump to the position of the marked player and kill it.\
 Depending on the options you know where your marked player is.\
-If the Ninja uses its ability, it will leave a trace (leaves) for a configurable amount of time where it activated the ability and additionally where it killed the before marked player.\
+If the Assassin uses its ability, it will leave a trace (leaves) for a configurable amount of time where it activated the ability and additionally where it killed the before marked player.\
-When performing a ninja ability kill, the ninja can be invisible for some seconds (depends on options)\
+When performing a Assassin ability kill, the Assassin can be invisible for some seconds (depends on options)\
 \
 **NOTE:**
-- The Ninja has a 5 second Cooldown after marking a player
+- The Assassin has a 5 second Cooldown after marking a player
 - The trace has a darker (black) or lighter (white) color depending on the players color that will fade into green
 - The mark on the marked player will reset after a meeting or after using the ability to kill the marked player.
 Performing a normal kill will **NOT** reset the mark
-- If the Ninja tries to kill a shielded player (e.g. Medic shield, Shield last game first kill ), the kill will not be performed
+- If the Assassin tries to kill a shielded player (e.g. Medic shield, Shield last game first kill ), the kill will not be performed
 - If the marked target is on a different floor on Submerged, the arrow will always point to the elevator

 ### Game Options
 | Name | Description |
 |----------|:-------------:|
-| Ninja Spawn Chance | -
+| Assassin Spawn Chance | -
-| Ninja Mark Cooldown | -
+| Assassin Mark Cooldown | -
-| Ninja Knows Location Of Target | -
+| Assassin Knows Location Of Target | -
 | Trace Duration | -
 | Time Till Trace Color Has Faded | -
-| Time The Ninja Is Invisible | -
+| Time The Assassin Is Invisible | -
 -----------------------

 ## YoYo